ebiperej/ebiperej/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Joseph Ebipere Oyadough
 ===============================================================================================================================================

-Full Stack Engineer
+Frontend Engineer
 -------------------

-I am a graduate Electrical Engineer with core interest in software development.
-I work on the frontend with ReactJS, and nodeJS on the backend.
-I also work with Mysql, PostgreSql and MongDb.
+I build intuitive and performant user interfaces with ReactJs.
+I will be delighted to build customer facing features through the entire software life-cycle, from design, implementation, testing, deployment and into production.
+I will work to optimize applications for performance and reliability.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [joyadongha@gmail.com](mailto:joyadongha@gmail.com)